tasket/wyng-backup/doc/Wyng_User_Reference.md

 This parameter takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a directory path on a reflink-capable file system such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
-Required for commands `monitor` and `diff`, `receive` when not using `--saveto`, and `send` when not using `--import-other-from`.
+Required for commands `monitor` and `diff`, `receive` when not using `--save-to`, and `send` when not using only `--import-other-from`.

 #### `--session=<date-time>[,<date-time>]` OR
 #### `--session=^<tag>[,^<tag>]`

-Session allows you to specify a single date-time or tag spec for the `receive`, `verify`, `diff`, and `arch-check` commands.
-Using a tag selects the last session having that tag.
-When specifying a tag, it must be prefixed by a `^` carat.
+Session allows you to specify a single date-time or tag spec for the `receive`, `verify`, `diff`, `prune`, `list`, and `arch-check` commands as well as a comma-separated range for `prune`.
+Using a single tag selects the last session having that tag.
+When specifying tags, each must be prefixed by a `^` carat.

 For `prune`, specifying either a single date-time or a comma-separated range is possible.
-Specifying a tag will have different effects: a single tag spec will remove only each individual session with that tag, whereas a tag in a dual (range) spec will define an inclusive range anchored at the first instance of the tag (when the tag is the first spec) or the last instance (when the tag is the second range spec).
+Specifying a tag will have different effects: a single tag spec will remove only each individual session with that tag, whereas a tag in a dual (range) spec will define an inclusive range anchored at the first instance of the tag (first spec is a tag) and/or the last instance (when the second spec is a tag).
 Also, date-times and tags may be used together in a range spec.

 #### `--keep=<spec>`